Cat neutering is a popular procedure involving removing the sexual reproductive organs of a cat.

 Typically, this is achieved by a small incision on her left side, and it can be done below in her heart.

-I know it is difficult to see our cute pets going through this procedure, but cats are actually in need of adoption, and there are not enough homes.
+I know it is difficult to see our cute pets going through this procedure, but cats need adoption, and there are not enough homes.
 3.4 million cats enter shelters every year, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).

 By neutralizing your cat, you can help to reduce the feline community’s overpopulation.
-However, spaying and neutering, more importantly, help your cat to live a healthier, longer life.
+However, more importantly, spaying and neutering help your cat live a healthier, longer life.

-Neutering or spaying operation is straightforward, and an anesthetic will be given to the cat to make sure that during the process, they do not feel any pain.
+Neutering or spaying operation is straightforward, and an anesthetic will be given to the cat to ensure that they do not feel any pain during the process.

-The vet will give your cat pain relief injections after the surgery to help with any discomfort after the surgery — anti-inflammatory medication and painkillers for later at home.
+The vet will give your cat pain relief injections after the surgery to help with any discomfort after the surgery, as well as anti-inflammatory medication and painkillers for later at home.

 Since the procedure for male cats is much less invasive, they should only need one day of medication.

-For approximately three days, the female cats will need medication to help them recover as quickly and painlessly as possible.
+The female cats will need medication for approximately three days to help them recover as quickly and painlessly as possible.

 When is the best time to neuter your cat?

-Before they reach sexual maturity, it has been recommended to neuter your kitten and be able to have kittens themselves.
+Before they reach sexual maturity, it has been recommended that you neuter your kitten and allow them to have kittens themselves.
 This is generally around four to six months of age.

-When your cat approaches puberty, you will be able to tell; the male cats are likely to spray urine to mark their territory while the female cats call loudly.
+When your cat approaches puberty, you can tell that the male cats are likely to spray urine to mark their territory while the female cats call loudly.

-Many rescue centers and veterinary practices suggest early cat neutering at 12 weeks or even sooner at times.
-Hold them indoors until they are neutered to prevent your cat from getting or causing unplanned pregnancy.
+Many rescue centers and veterinary practices suggest early cat neutering at 12 weeks or sooner.
+Hold them indoors until neutered to prevent your cat from getting or causing unplanned pregnancy.

 Reasons why you should neuter your cat

-Issues related to welfare: It is not possible to care for unwanted kittens, and they are likely to suffer from various infectious diseases such as cat flu.
+Issues related to welfare: It is impossible to care for unwanted kittens, likely to suffer from various infectious diseases such as cat flu.

 It’s unlikely they will have enough new homes available.